Contact Support

 What do Q1, Q2, Q3, Q4 quartiles mean?

-JCR quartiles rank journals within their subject categories:
+Quartiles rank journals within their subject subfields by Journal Metrics Score:

 - Q1: Top 25% of journals (highest impact)